Chen Xing (footballer, born 2000)

-Chen Xing (陈兴 (陳興, Chén Xìng); born 29 March 2000) is a Chinese footballer currently playing as a midfielder for Meizhou Hakka.
+Chen Xing (陈兴 (陳興, Chén Xìng); born 29 March 2000) is a Chinese footballer currently playing as a midfielder for Guangzhou Dandelion Alpha.

 Club career

 Chen Xing would be promoted to the senior team of Meizhou Hakka and go on to make professional debut in a league game on 20 July 2019 against Guizhou Hengfeng in a 2-0 defeat.
 This would be followed by his first goal of his career on 26 October 2019 against Liaoning that ended in a 3-2 victory.
 He would be a squad player as the club gained promotion to the top tier after coming second within the division at the end of the 2021 China League One campaign.
 On 31 August 2022 he would be loaned out to second tier club Shaanxi Chang'an Athletic for the remainder of the season.